How To Fall Asleep After Drinking Coffee Before Bedtime

 Try these simple tips at night while lying in bed or during the day, taking time out from your busy life, or while sitting comfortably in your favorite chair so you can use the techniques next time you try to fall asleep after drinking coffee.

-Most people wake up and then make the biggest mistake of all, they immediately look at their phones to check the time, and they lie there worrying about not being able to get back to sleep.
+Most people wake up and then make the biggest mistake of all, they immediately look at their phones to check the time and lie there worrying about not being able to get back to sleep.
 This makes them anxious and makes it almost impossible to get back to sleep.

 Do you do this?
 Now it’s time for you to do things differently!